-This A structure that allows people or vehicles to cross an obstacle such as a river or pond or garden. was constructed entirely on the back lawn, showing that you do not always need an elaborate workshop or shed to undertake such a project.
+This bridge was constructed entirely on the back lawn, showing that you do not always need an elaborate workshop or shed to undertake such a project.

-The metric measurements (mm) are given first followed by the Standard.
-Feet and inch measurements. measurements (inch) in brackets ().
+The metric measurements (mm) are given first followed by the imperial measurements (inch) in brackets ().

 There are only two stock sizes required for this project, both being common stock sizes.